 Share this...

-Discord debuted in 2015 and quickly gained a following among gamers looking to communicate while playing videogames.
-The service has since shed its gamers-only image to become one of a handful of go-to chat apps.
+Discord debuted in 2015 and quickly gained a following among gamers looking to communicate while playing video games.
+The service has since shed its gamers-only image to become one of a handful of go-to messaging apps.

 The service supports voice, video and text chat and now has 150+ million monthly users.
-It’s still popular with gamers, but you’re also just as likely to find groups (or “servers,” in Discord speak) about politics, celebrities or finance, or created around a school project.
+It’s still popular with gamers, but you’re also just as likely to find groups (or “servers,” in Discord speak) about sports teams, celebrities or sports or created around a school project.

 How it works

-All conversations are opt-in, so users have to join a server to access content and exchange messages with other people on the server.
-There’s no algorithm delivering content to a newsfeed like other social apps.
-Anyone can start a server.
+All conversations are opt-in, so users have to join a server to access content and interact with other people on the server.

 Servers are organized into subtopics called channels.
 Channels are divided into text and voice channels.
 In text channels, users post messages, upload files and share images.
 In voice channels, users communicate through voice or video chat and screen share (called “Go Live” on Discord).